andyferris/Indexing.jl/README.md

  * `getindices` - generalizes `getindex` to multiple indices.
  * `setindices!` - generalizes `setindex!` to multiple indices.
 The same value is set for each index.
- * `dotsetindices!` - broadcasted version of `setindices!`, where a different value can be set for each index.

 ## Quick start

 Please note that this package is still under development and is not fully functional.